 Safe and healthy travel of our visitors is our highest priority.
 Travelers to Thurston County should continue to observe the health recommendations of national and local public health officials, as they plan to travel, when they travel, and when they are visiting any destination.
 This information will be updated on a regular basis.

 Thurston County is now in Phase 3 of Washington State's Phased Reopening Plan:

 Please gather with no more than 10 people for events and activities

 Non-essential travel may resume

-Indoor seating at restaurants restricted to 5 members from the same household
+Indoor seating at restaurants restricted to parties of 8 (no longer need to be from the same household)

 Please wear masks in accordance with Washington State's requirement

 All travelers should follow guidance issued by the Centers for Disease Control & Prevention (CDC) for information about what coronavirus (Covid-19) is and how it is spread.

 Studies show that the act of PLANNING a trip puts us in the same positive psychological state as being on the trip itself.
 So, if you are eager to feel better in stressful times, consider planning a trip to the Olympia region.

 - January 21, 2020 / The Centers for Disease Control and Prevention (CDC) and Washington State Department of Health announced the first case of 2019 Novel Coronavirus (COVID-19) in the United States in Washington State.